sg-developer-portal/TechBiz-Documentation-Clone/log_in_to_TechBiz_portal.md

 ![Display Overview](/images/TechBiz_overview.png)

-> Note: The Overview page displays differently when you log in with TechPass or with TechPass OTP.
+> Note: The Overview page displays differently when you log in with TechPass or with TechPass OTP service.